-Mortality improvement has been a common phenomenon since the 20th century and the human longevity continues to prolong.
-Post-retirement life receives a lot of attention and the need for modelling mortality rates of the elderly (ages 65 and beyond) is essential because life expectancy has reached the highest level in history.
-Mortality models can be divided into two groups: relational and stochastic models, but there is no consensus which model is better in modelling the elderly's mortality rates.
-In this study, instead of choosing either relational or stochastic models, we propose a synthesis model, selecting and modifying appropriate models from both groups, which not only has satisfactory estimation result but also can be used for mortality projection.
-We use the data from U.S., U.K., Japan, and Taiwan to evaluate the proposed approach (Data source: Human Mortality Database).
-We found that the proposed model performs well and is a possible choice for modelling the elderly's mortality rates.
+Mortality improvement has been a common phenomenon since the 20th century, and the human longevity continues to prolong.
+Postretirement life receives a lot of attention, and modeling mortality rates of the elderly (ages 65 years and beyond) is essential because life expectancy has reached the highest level in history.
+Mortality models can be divided into two groups, relational and stochastic models, but there is no consensus on which model is better in modeling mortality rates of the elderly.
+In this study, instead of choosing either a relational or stochastic model, we propose a synthesis model, selecting and modifying appropriate models from both groups, which not only has a satisfactory estimation result but also can be used for mortality projection.
+We use the data from the United States, the United Kingdom, Japan, and Taiwan (data were from the Human Mortality Database) to evaluate the proposed approach.
+We found that the proposed model performs well and is a possible choice for modeling mortality rates of the elderly.